-Our sponsor, XPDI Sponsor LLC, and certain funds and accounts managed by subsidiaries of BlackRock, Inc., which we refer to collectively as our "anchor investors" throughout this prospectus, have agreed to purchase an aggregate of 5,000,000 warrants (or 5,500,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of our Class A common stock at \$11.50 per share, at a price of \$1.50 per warrant, in a private placement to occur concurrently with the closing of this offering.
+Our sponsor, XPDI Sponsor LLC, and certain funds and accounts managed by subsidiaries of BlackRock, Inc., which we refer to collectively as our "anchor investors" throughout this prospectus, have agreed to purchase an aggregate of 5,666,667 warrants (or 6,266,667 warrants (or 6,266,667 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of our Class A common stock at \$11.50 per share, at a price of \$1.50 per warrant, in a private placement to occur concurrently with the closing of this offering.
 We refer to these warrants throughout this prospectus as the private placement warrants.
-Our anchor investors have also expressed to us an interest to purchase an aggregate of 2,000,000 units (or 2,300,000 units if the underwriters' over-allotment option is exercised in full) in this offering.
+Our anchor investors have also expressed to us an interest to purchase an aggregate of 2,400,000 units (r 2,760,000 units if the underwriters' over-allotment option is exercised in full) in this offering.
 Because these expressions of interest are not binding agreements or commitments to purchase, our anchor investors may determine to purchase more, fewer or no units in this offering or the underwriters may determine to sell more, fewer or no units to our anchor investors.
 For a discussion of certain additional arrangements with our anchor investors, please see "Summary - The Offering - Expressions of Interest."

-Our initial stockholders, which includes our sponsor and independent directors, currently own an aggregate of 7,187,500 shares of our Class B common stock (up to 937,500 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of our Class A common stock at the time of our initial business combination as described herein.
+Our initial stockholders, which includes our sponsor and independent directors, currently own an aggregate of 8,625,000 shares of our Class B common stock (up to 1,125,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of our Class A common stock at the time of our initial business combination as described herein.
 Prior to our initial business combination, only holders of shares of our Class B common stock will be entitled to vote on the appointment of our directors.

 Currently, there is no public market for our units, shares of our Class A common stock or warrants.
-We will apply to list our units on The Nasdaq Capital Market (the "Nasdaq"), under the symbol "XPDIU" on or promptly after the date of this prospectus.
-We expect that our Class A common stock and warrants will begin separately trading, and be listed on the Nasdaq under the symbols "XPDI" and "XPDIW," respectively, on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Barclays Capital Inc. ("Barclays") and BofA Securities, Inc. ("BofA"), the representatives of the underwriters, inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC"), containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
+We have been approved to list our public shares on The Nasdaq Capital Market (the "Nasdaq"), under the symbol "XPDIU".
+We expect that our Class A common stock and warrants will begin separately trading, and be listed on the Nasdaq under the symbols "XPDI" and "XPDIW," respectively, on the 52rd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Barclays Capital Inc. ("Barclays") and BofA Securities, Inc. ("BofA"), the representatives of the underwriters, inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC"), containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
 We cannot guarantee that our securities will be approved for listing on the Nasdaq.